catherinetkl/Programming-knowledgehut/certified-scrum-master/pre-readings/agile.md

 3. Purpose (the desire to relate to something)

 ## 3.6 Agile Principle 6 - The most efficient and effective method of conveying(exchanging) information to and within a development team is through face-to-face conversations
-We all come from different <b>cultural & linguistics backgrounds</b>
+We all come from different <b>cultural & linguistics backgrounds</b> <br>
-These could potentially be barriers for communication When it comes to building complex products like software, the information that is exchanged is complex too That doesn't mean sitting together in one place, but if you are sitting in the same building, same floor, but exchanging information using email or phone, THAT IS INEFFICIENT
+These could potentially be barriers for communication<br>
+When it comes to building complex products like software, the information that is exchanged is complex too<br>
+That doesn't mean sitting together in one place, but if you are sitting in the same building, same floor, but exchanging information using email or phone, THAT IS INEFFICIENT<br>
-Irrespective of whereever that you're sitting at, make it a habit to exchange the information face-to-face It could either be being physically present (<b>FACE-TO-FACE</b>) OR over a digital medium like Skype or Zoom, to be both effective and efficient
+Irrespective of whereever that you're sitting at, make it a habit to exchange the information face-to-face<br>
+It could either be being physically present (<b>FACE-TO-FACE</b>) OR over a digital medium like Skype or Zoom, to be both effective and efficient

 ## 3.7 Agile Principle 7 - Having a working software as the primary measure of progress (to stay focused)